emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 __Highborn Abilities:__
 * __General Abilities:__
   * __Lightweight:__ Any cup of alcohol affects you like two.
-  * __Happy Smiles:__ Your presence increases party cheer in good weather, giving them a d8 inspiration dice once per day.
-It also decreases it in bad weather, giving them -1 charisma.
 * __Starting Items:__
   * __My Father's Coffers:__ Begin your journey with 1000 extra gold pieces.
   * __The Family Sword:__ Begin your journey with a 1d6 sword with a ruby on its hilt and an engraving of your family's sigil.
 * __Advantages:__
   * __Beauty Incarnate:__ Gain advantage and +2 charisma when speaking to individuals who find your sex attractive.
-  * __My People:__ Gain advantage when speaking with guards and +2 charisma when speaking with citizens in your family's territory.
-* __Combat Abilities:__
-  * __Swoon:__ During battle, you can faint as a reaction or offhand action to avoid further damage.
-You may wake up after one turn.

 __Level 0 Highborn__